Top 11 Ways to Fix Text Messages Not Sending on Android

 Step 4: Select ‘Reset all settings’.

-There you go – those are all the ways that you can try if your Android device is not sending text messages.
-If you have any further questions, take a look at the FAQ section below.
+There you go – those are all the ways to help fix your Android device not sending text messages.
+If you have any further questions, look at the FAQ section below.

 FAQs on Android Not Sending Texts